Leslie-Wong-H/Chinese-Poetry-Bilingual/README.md

  The repository focuses
- on offering developers who are native English speakers and interested in traditional Chinese culture an original database which can be used to their projects, forming an mysterious beauty from ancient China.
+ on offering developers who are native English speakers and interested in traditional Chinese culture an original database which can be used by their projects, forming an mysterious beauty from ancient China.